liferay/clay/docs/proposals/0003-avoid-DOM-naming-props.md

 ## Effect on API resilience

-This proposal will not change the behavior of the existing APIs because it is an improvent to mantain the consistency between Clay components DOM nodes.
+This proposal will not change the behavior of the existing APIs because it is an improvent to maintain the consistency between Clay components DOM nodes.
+The main drawback of this proposal is the to replace those prop names to similar ones (eg. `size` into `scale`).
+There will be some exceptions in order to take into account like `value` or even `title` which are properties that describes the components and cannot be called by any other property name.
+To clarify this proposal, it is important that when a property name is changed, we have to that in all components with the same value to maintain the consistency and homogeneity.

+At the moment, it is not necessary to deprecate these properties and rename the required ones as it is a proposal that has a small fix priority.
+However, it could be convenient to work on for clay v4.

 ## Alternatives considered

 This solution is the most completed one, but it is not the perfect one.
-At the moment, there is a huge list of `eslint` rules that are used in this project to mantain the consistency and establish good practices.
+At the moment, there is a huge list of `eslint` rules that are used in this project to maintain the consistency and establish good practices.

 ## Consequences